john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 ```

 ## Value immutability is a far more common problem in code.
 Many of the problems that are encountered in mutation come from a value being mutated in a way you dont expect.
 For example, you could have some global object with a thousand properties ascribed to it and some code somewhere changed two or three properties in a way you didnt expect.
-In the example below,
+In the example below, the issue is that the processOrder call might contain a value bug that could throw off our entire code.
 ```JavaScript
   {
     const orderDetails = {